Jet fire: Context

 The Piper Alpha disaster in 1988 demonstrated how the accidental release of hydrocarbon can lead to the catastrophic failure of an installation with the rupture of major pipeline risers.
 Jet fires impinged on vessels, pipework and firewalls.
 Under these conditions the fireproofing material was compromised within a few minutes rather than one to two hours, which had been specified.
 Even without direct impingement, the high thermal radiation emitted by jet flames also affected plant and would have been fatal to personnel.

 Characteristics

+A blowtorch is an example of a small, controlled jet fire.

 A jet fire, also known as a spray fire if the fuel is a liquid or liquefied gas, is a turbulent diffusion flame of flammable material.
 The characteristics of a jet fire depend on a number of factors.
 These include: fuel composition; release conditions; release rate; release geometry; direction; and ambient wind conditions.

 For full details of the mechanism and structure of jet fires see High Pressure Jet.

 Some characteristics of specific jet fires are: